maxflow-ai/maxflow-client-js/README.md

   apiKey: 'YOUR_API_KEY',       // Required for authenticated endpoints
   apiSecret: 'YOUR_API_SECRET', // Required for authenticated endpoints
   teamId: 'YOUR_TEAM_ID',       // Your team identifier in Maxflow
+  applicationId: 'YOUR_APPLICATION_ID', // Your application identifier in Maxflow
   baseURL: 'https://custom.maxflow.instance.com' // Optional custom endpoint
 });
 ```